 Professor of Indigenous History

-She is Co-Principal Investigator of the University Cluster Treatied Spaces: Environment & Peoples in America, 1607-1890 and PI Host for British Academy Global Professor Gregory Smithers, 2020-2024.
+She is Co-Principal Investigator of the University Cluster Treatied Spaces: Environment & Peoples in America, 1607-1890 and PI Host for British Academy Global Professor Gregory Smithers, 2020-2024, working on Native Ecologies: Traditional Ecological Knowledge and Climate Change.
 She is a UK REF 2021 Panel Member (History) and REF sub-panel Interdisciplinary Advisor.
 She also serves on the AHRC Strategic Review College, 2016-2020 and reviews for the Fulbright Commission, Leverhulme Trust, NERC, Finnish Research Council and Higher Education Academy.

-Her next books are Primitivism, Trauma and the First World War (2020) and Canada's Green Challenge (McGill, 2021).
+Her next books are Trauma, Primitivism and the First World War: The Making of Frank 'Toronto' Prewett (Bloomsbury, 7 July 2020) and Canada's Green Challenge (McGill, 2021).
 Her latest book was Native American Environmentalism (University of Nebraska Press, 2014, pbk 2018) and Native American Indian Freemasonry: Associationalism & Performance in America, (University of Nebraska Press, 2011, pbk 2019).

-She is a Senior Fellow of the Higher Education Academy and in 2018 was awarded a National Teaching Fellowship.
+She is a Senior Fellow of the Higher Education Academy and was awarded a 2018 National Teaching Fellowship.
 She supervises a range of doctoral candidates working on: Indigenous Environmental History, Culture & Literature; Modernity & war; US & Canadian Environmental Studies; Digital Humanities, Indigenous Data Curation.

 |Research Interests||Indigenous Environmental History, Culture & Literature; the American Presidency & the Environment; Modernity & War; US & Canadian Environmental Studies; Digital Humanities, Indigenous Data Curation.|